Fast military assault craft

-Combat Boat 90 (CB90) is a fast military assault craft developed by Dockstavarvet.
-It was originally built to replace the Swedish Navy’s aging Tpbs 200 class.
+Commissioned in 1991, the boat was originally built to replace the Swedish Navy’s ageing Tpbs 200 class.
 It represents the export version of Strp 90H, the official Swedish designation wherein H stands for the vessel’s ability to transport and deploy half a platoon of fully armed amphibious infantry.
-The ship was commissioned in 1991.

 The vessel can accommodate 21 fully armed soldiers and load up to 4.5t of cargo.
 A splinter protected wheelhouse module accommodates two operator seats and a middle jump seat within a compact aircraft-style cockpit.

-The mid-section of the boat serves as the troop compartment, accommodating soldiers along and their equipment.
+The mid-section of the boat serves as the troop compartment, accommodating soldiers and their equipment.
 The aft 25% of the hull is configurable and can act as either a floating command post with additional communication gear or as a gunboat with options for the positioning of the armament.

-The CB90HI is the export version of the Strb HS 90, where S refers to ‘Skyddad’ (swedish for protected).
+The CB90HI is the export version of the Strb HS 90, where S refers to ‘Skyddad’ (Swedish for protected).

 The CB90 NL is fitted with battalion-level command and control, computer and communications equipment and a back-up generator to supply power when the engines are not operating.
 The L refers to ‘Ledning’, which means command or leadership in Swedish.